hl7au/au-fhir-core/input/pagecontent/index.md

 FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
 This implementation guide will be used as the basis for Australian connectathon events.

+### AU Core Actors

+The following actors are part of the AU Core IG:

+AU Core Requestor
+: An application that initiates a data access request to retrieve patient data.
+The AU Core Requestor is the client in a client-server interaction.
+The terms "requester", "client", and "app" are used interchangeably throughout this guide and are not meant to limit this actor to patient and provider apps.
+Payers and other users can use the same technology.
+Consider these terms a short-hand notation for a "user application".
+<br/><br/>

+AU Core Responder
+: A system that responds to the data access request providing patient data.
+The AU Core Responder is the server in a client-server interaction.
+The terms "server", "AU Core FHIR server", "FHIR server" and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
+HIEs, care coordination platforms, population health systems, etc., can use the same technology.
+Consider these terms a short-hand notation for an "interoperable healthcare platform".
+<br/><br/>

 ### How to read this guide